 What's the difference Between Pork Loin and Pork Tenderloin?

 - Pork loin and pork tenderloin are cut from different parts of the pig and vary in size.
 Hence the reason they require cooking for a different length of time.
-If you love the latter, you may like to checkout this recipe for smoked pork tenderloin from Traeger Grills, too.

 - Pork loin is more roast-like, varies in shape and thickness and it's larger than pork tenderloin making it easier to butterfly and stuff.